Seattle Aquarium: Ocean Pavilion

-Conservation
+Conservation and research

 The Seattle Aquarium has participated in conservation efforts of various marine species by collaborating with indigenous peoples, governments, institutions, and companies.

 In 2020, the Seattle Aquarium cofounded ReShark, an international conservation coalition, aiding in the recovery of zebra sharks in Indonesia.
+The new Ocean Pavilion building will provide breeding resources for the sharks and support a small group prior to their release into their natural habitat.
+As of 2023, this program, with partners in 15 countries and 44 aquariums, plans to release 500 zebra shark pups in Raja Ampat, Indonesia.

 In 2021, the aquarium began to rear larval and juvenile pinto abalones, planning to release them each spring after 2022 into designated sites around the San Juan Islands and Strait of Juan de Fuca.
+These endangered species have faced a 97% decline, studies in the San Juan Islands show.